What do we really know about acne?

 Of the 1,200 Kitavan and 115 Aché people tested from Papua New Guinea and Paraguay, two non-westernized areas, not one case of acne was found.

-Sounds absolutely crazy, but it has everything to with lifestyle and diet, and nothing to do with genetics.
+It sounds absolutely crazy, but it has everything to with lifestyle and diet, and nothing to do with genetics.
 The Kitavan and Aché people simply have a more natural way of living than the West.

 Your gut microbiome determines your health